Falling into You (song)

-"Falling into You" is a song by Argentine singer Marie-Claire D'Ubaldo from her 1994 album, Marie-Claire D'Ubaldo.
-The Spanish-language version, "Y Caigo Un Poco Mas", was also released in 1994, on her album Alma de Barro.
-In 1996, the song was covered by Canadian singer Celine Dion, and released as the first single from her 1996 album, Falling into You.
+"Falling into You" is a song by Argentine singer Marie-Claire D'Ubaldo from her 1994 album Marie-Claire D'Ubaldo.
+A Spanish-language version, "Y Caigo Un Poco Más", was also issued in 1994 on her album Alma de Barro.
+In 1996, the song was covered by Canadian singer Celine Dion and released as the first single from her album Falling into You.

 Celine Dion version

 Canadian singer Celine Dion recorded "Falling into You" for her fourth English-language album, Falling into You (1996).
-It was released as the first single in Europe, Australia and New Zealand on 19 February 1996.
-In other parts of the world "Because You Loved Me" was released as the lead single instead.
+It includes backing vocals by co-writer Marie-Claire D'Ubaldo and was issued as the first single in Europe, Australia, and New Zealand in February 1996 by Columbia Records and Epic Records.
+In other markets, "Because You Loved Me" served as the lead single instead.

-"Falling into You" reached number-one in Spain and in Greece, and became a top ten hit in Norway (number eight) and in the UK (number ten).
+"Falling into You" reached number one in Spain and Greece, and became a top ten hit in Norway (number eight) and the UK (number ten).
 The single has sold 200,000 copies in the UK.
-The song has been included on several of Dion's compilations, including the Australian edition of All the Way...
-A Decade of Song (1999); The Collector's Series, Volume One (2000); and European editions of My Love: Essential Collection (2008).
-Dion performed the song during her Falling into You: Around the World tour in 1996–97 and during her Celine Dion Live 2018 tour.
+The song has appeared on several of Dion's compilations, including the Australian edition of All the Way...
+A Decade of Song (1999), The Collector's Series, Volume One (2000), and European editions of My Love: Essential Collection (2008).
+Dion performed it during her Falling into You: Around the World tour in 1996–97 and on her Celine Dion Live 2018 tour.

 Background

-Rick Nowels offered the song to Belinda Carlisle for her album A Woman & a Man.
-Carlisle recorded a demo, which Nowels later played for Dion, but the song was rejected by her then-manager, Miles Copeland III.
+Rick Nowels initially offered the song to Belinda Carlisle for her album A Woman & a Man (1996).
+Although Carlisle recorded a demo, the track was rejected by her then‑manager Miles Copeland III.
+Nowels later played Carlisle's demo for Dion, which led to the song being considered for her album.

-Dion revealed the recording process of this song in her authorized biography Celine Dion: For Keeps:

-I was not satisfied with the first recording we made with "Falling into You".
-This is a song with many nuances, with half-tones.
-I found the arrangements were too violent, my voice didn't flow enough.
-Everybody, however, the technicians, the authors, even David and René, seemed satisfied.
-I said nothing.
-But René felt that I wasn't happy...
-He asked me what was wrong.
-I explained it to him.
-He seemed surprised.
-Then I hummed him "Falling into You" describing after every time the arrangements which I was imagining.
-He quickly agreed with me.
-He seemed amazed, as if he just discovered something...
-I called the director and the engineer to explain how I was feeling my song, what kind of changes.
-They all agreed and were happy, they said it to me...
-This song marked a step of my emancipation as an artist...
-I was becoming a mature, grown-up, autonomous artist...
-So we came back in studio and we recorded "Falling into You" again.
-It never became a big song for the stage; it is too sweet, too subtle to move a crowd.
-But it is, in my opinion, one of the thrillest songs on the album Falling into You.
-And I love the lyrics.
+In her authorized biography Celine Dion: For Keeps, Dion recalled that she was initially dissatisfied with the first recording of "Falling into You".
+She felt that the arrangement was too forceful and that her vocal delivery did not reflect the subtlety she believed the song required.
+Although the production team and those around her were content with the result, Dion expressed her concerns to René Angélil, who encouraged her to articulate the changes she envisioned.
+After discussing her ideas with the director and engineer, the song was re-recorded with a gentler approach that aligned more closely with her interpretation.
+Dion later described the experience as an important moment in her artistic development, noting that the song worked well on the album but was not suited to large live performances because of its delicate character.